Monitor phishing within your top-level domains

 Professionally validated feed, relied upon throughout the Industry

-Netcraft’s continuously updated, professionally validated malicious site feeds are used throughout the internet Infrastructure industry.
-In addition to internet registries, all of the main web browsers, along with major anti-virus companies, firewall vendors, SSL Certificate authorities, large hosting companies and domain registrars use Netcraft’s feeds to protect their user communities.
-Since Netcraft first launched its anti-phishing system in 2005, over 166 million unique phishing sites have been detected and blocked [December 2022] .
+Netcraft’s continuously updated, professionally validated phishing feed is used throughout the Internet Infrastructure industry.
+In addition to Internet registries, all of the main web browsers, along with major anti-virus companies, firewall vendors, SSL Certificate authorities, large hosting companies and domain registrars use Netcraft’s feed to protect their user communities.
+Since Netcraft first launched its anti-phishing system in 2005, over 5.2 million unique phishing sites have been detected and blocked as of September 2012.

 Reporting and Analysis